aipi22/Worlds-Worst-Keyboard/README.md

 # Worlds-Worst-Keyboard
 This is a keyboard that you definitely do not want to use.
-It features a limited key selection, difficult to use user interface and a very high cost of use.
+It features a limited key selection, difficult to navigate user interface and a very high operation cost.

 ![IMG_2240](https://github.com/user-attachments/assets/7569cf3e-cf19-479f-b1c5-a4cf661260fb)